Cryptolens/cryptolens-dotnet/README.md

 * **.NET Standard 2.0** - Computing machine codes is not supported.
 You can still use the available hash functions to compute a machine code, assuming you can collect machine specific information.
 * **Unity/Linux/Mac** - You need to use the packages in the "Without System.Management" folder on the release page.
 You can find more info [here](https://help.cryptolens.io/getting-started/unity).

-Cryptolens.Licensing library does also work on Mono (eg. when running on Linux or Unity), however you need to use the version of the library that is compiled without System.Management.
-You can find pre-compiled binaries [here](https://github.com/Cryptolens/cryptolens-dotnet/releases) or compile it yourself by following the instructions below.
+Cryptolens.Licensing library does also work on Mono (eg. when running on Linux or Unity), however you need to use a special build that does not include System.Management.
+You can either install it through [NuGet](https://www.nuget.org/packages/Cryptolens.Licensing.CrossPlatform/), download [pre-compiled binaries](https://github.com/Cryptolens/cryptolens-dotnet/releases) (you need to use the ones in the `Without System.Management` folder) or compile it yourself using the instructions below.

-## Running without System.Management (Linux, Unity, Mono)
+## Compiling without System.Management (Linux, Unity, Mono)
-If you plan to use Cryptolens.Licensing on Linux, you need to use a version of the library that does not include `System.Management`.
-By excluding `System.Management`, calculating device fingerprints will not work (i.e. any method that depends on `SKM.getMachineCode`).
-You can still use the available hash functions and helper methods, as long as `SKM.getMachineCode` is not invoked.
+The easiest way to get the platform independent library is by either installing it through [NuGet](https://www.nuget.org/packages/Cryptolens.Licensing.CrossPlatform/) or downloading [pre-compiled binaries](https://github.com/Cryptolens/cryptolens-dotnet/releases) (in the `Without System.Management` folder).
+In this section, we describe how to compile it yourself:

 To compile without System.Management, open `Cryptolens.Licensing.csproj` and remove the `<DefineConstants>SYSTEM_MANAGEMENT</DefineConstants>` below inside the `<PropertyGroup>` tag, i.e.